A Selected Chronological Bibliography of Biology and Medicine

 the first to describe chronic myeloid

-leukemia; Virchow’s description was post-mortem (102; 1897).
+leukemia; Virchow’s description was post-mortem (104; 1925).

-Gaspard Vieusseux (CH), in 1810, was the first to describe lateral medullary infarction, noting,
+Gaspard Vieusseux (CH), in 1810, was the

-of a morning cigarette) and a drooped eyelid."
-(1186)
+up the habit of a morning cigarette) and a drooped

-detailed description of the clinical signs of lateral medullary infarction with accurate localization of the
+Wallenberg (DE) provided a very detailed description of the clinical signs of lateral medullary infarction with

-lesion in the lateral medulla supplied by the posterior inferior cerebellar
+accurate localization of the lesion in the lateral medulla supplied by the

 artery (PICA).
-He later proved this at postmortem (2043-2045).
-This condition is often called Wallenberg’s syndrome.
+He later proved this at postmortem (2075-2077).

-John Syng Dorsey (US) successfully
+John Syng

-ligated the external iliac artery (535).
+Dorsey (US) successfully ligated the external iliac artery (545).

 1812

-Karl Friedrich Gauss (DE) wrote Theoria Combinationis Observationum Erroribus Minimis Obnoxia [Theory of Least Squares] (723).
-This is basic to the statistical evaluation of data.
+Karl Friedrich Gauss (DE) wrote Theoria Combinationis Observationum Erroribus Minimis Obnoxia [Theory of Least Squares] (735).
+This is

 Joseph von Fraunhofer (DE), in 1812, invented an achromatic